 This chapter describes the various elements of the CORE Generator[TM] System.
-The user must have this information before creating successful designs targeted to the Xilinx FPGAs, using one or more of the COREs offered in the CORE Generator System.
+The user should review this information before starting a design using the COREs offered in the CORE Generator System.

-The elements of the CORE Generator System included in this chapter are:
+Included in this chapter are:

-- Components
+- CORE Generator Components

-- System Installation Requirements
+- System Requirements and Installation

 - Setup Files

 - Inputs and Outputs

 - Project Management

 - Troubleshooting